chris-marres/NTUA-Distributed-Systems-Project/README.md

     **_Example :_** ```  $docker exec -it client1 bash```

-    In the client-terminal, run :
+    Then, in the client-terminal, run :

     ```
      $ python cli/main.py [argument]
      ```

-    Where available arguments are the following:
+    Where the available arguments are:
-    - -h, --help
+    - --help
     - t [recipient_address] [amount]
     - view
     - balance